 The bacterium Chlamydia trachomatis causes chlamydia.
 It can also cause other disorders, including:

-- to your baby through childbirth if you’re pregnant and infected
+- to your baby through childbirth if you’re pregnant

 You can still contract chlamydia even if you had the disease previously and treated it.
 Visit your doctor right away if you or your partner notices any symptoms of chlamydia.

 While kissing doesn’t transmit chlamydia, a number of other conditions can be transferred through kissing from saliva or open cuts around the mouth.
 Those conditions include:

 - the common cold and other viral infections

 - the Epstein-Barr virus, which is a common saliva-borne virus that can cause mononucleosis

 - herpes simplex virus, which is commonly known as a cold sore or fever blister

 - hepatitis B, but only if there are abrasions or mouth sores caused by bites or trauma where blood can be exchanged

 - cytomegalovirus, which is a common virus that can be transmitted to anyone but rarely causes symptoms